 If you have a heat pump installed in your home, congratulations!
 It is one of the most efficient and cost-effective heating systems that is available today.
 However, if you want it to perform at its best, there are a few things you’ll need to know.

 Your heat pump typically won’t put out air that’s as hot as a furnace might.
 So, turning your thermostat up higher won’t heat your home any faster.
 What it will do is cause your energy bills to rise unnecessarily.
 That’s especially true if it’s cold enough for the heat pump’s auxiliary heater to turn on.
 Your best bet is to set your thermostat to the temperature you want and wait for your system to warm the indoor air.

 If you haven’t done so in a while, make it a point to replace your heat pump’s air filter before the heating season is in full swing.
 A partially obstructed air filter will prevent your heat pump from working as it should.
 As a result, it will work harder and longer to deliver the heat you ask it to.
 That will impact your comfort as well as your bottom line.
-You may hire experts such as this HVAC company in Oceanside, CA to replace them.

 In the winter, your heat pump’s outdoor unit must extract heat energy from the outside air.
 So, if anything is impeding the airflow around your outdoor unit, it will harm the system’s performance.
 To solve the problem, take some time to clean up the area around your outdoor unit.
 Collect and remove any accumulated leaves or debris that’s built up around it, and shovel any drifts that have accumulated.

 If you do this before the temperature approaches freezing, you can also use a hose to spray any accumulated dirt away from the outdoor unit’s coils.
 If the temperature’s already too cold, remind yourself to clean the coils early in the spring.
 If you think your heat pump outside unit frozen, contact a heating repair professional for immediate inspection and repair.